 As a rule, you should assume that if a car is registered in your name then you are responsible for any damages caused should that car get into an accident.

 However, a recent ruling by the Michigan Court of Appeals complicates that.
-Under this ruling, the court stated that the owner may not be the only one held liable if their car is involved in an accident—under certain circumstances.
+Under this ruling, the court stated that the owner may not be the only one held liable if their car is involved in an accident — under certain circumstances.
 The best way to explain is through an example.

 Let’s say that you have a car.
 You loan that car to Bill.
-Then Bill loans that car to someone else—his son, for example.
+Then Bill loans that car to someone else — his son, for example.
 And let’s say that Bill knows his son isn’t licensed, lost his license, has too many points on his license, or is simply not a trustworthy person where driving is involved.
 Yet, Bill loans your car to his son anyway.

 Then, Bill’s son gets in an accident.
 The auto accident victims were both injured.

-In this case, two people are liable: you (the owner), and Bill.
+In this case, two people are liable: You (the owner), and Bill.

 It starts by protecting yourself before an accident occurs.

 Under the rule of permissive use, the friend or relative who drives your car is covered under your insurance.
 If they’re involved in an accident, you’re the one who has to file a claim with your insurance company.
 The friend’s insurance is secondary, so if damages exceed your coverage, the friend’s insurance pays the remainder.
-However, you’re the one whose insurance rates will rise.